 But some people are unable to feel happy for their partners because of jealousy and selfishness.
 They see themselves in competition with their partners; therefore, their partner’s success is demeaning to them.

 A partner that tries to control all aspects of your life is most likely to be the cause of your unhappiness soon.
-A partner that tries to force or manipulate you into doing everything that they want is dangerous.
+A partner trying to force or manipulate you into doing everything they want is dangerous.

 It is unacceptable to force you to wear what they want, work where they like, and act in ways they approve.
 These actions may seem caring at first, but they might become suffocating and impact your self-confidence.
 Controlling relationship red flags can be detrimental to your confidence.

 It is a blaring red flag when your partner makes a big deal about accessing your phone and social media password.
 It implies alack of trust and respect for your personal space.
 Try to dissuade this behavioral pattern, or else it has the potential to aggravate further.

 18. Checking up on you constantly